-The ILSFA Disclosure Forms are available in the ILSFA Approved Vendor portal and have been significantly updated for the 2023-2024 Program Year.
+The ILSFA Disclosure Forms are available in the ILSFA Approved Vendor portal and will be have been significantly updated for the 2023-2024 Program Year.
+Sample Disclosure Forms are available on the ILSFA website.

 RESIDENTIAL SOLAR (SMALL AND LARGE) AND NON-PROFIT AND PUBLIC FACILITIES DISCLOSURES